ben181231/pWar/README.md

 Peanut War
 ==========

-Just a HTML5 Game using EaselJS - Peanut War

 "Peanut War" is a real-time strategy game.

-*Installation*
+The game is developed with HTML5 and Easeljs.

+Installation
 ----------------
-1. copy 'config_template.js' to 'config.js' and make your own configuration
+1. rename 'config_template.js' to 'config.js' and make your own configuration
 2. install all required modules 'sudo npm install'
 3. launch server by 'node server.js'